What is VoIP?

 - You will often get a heap of extra features that you may not get with an ordinary telephone line.
 These features include caller ID, voicemail, text to speech and extra numbers if you want a second phone number in your household for a business or relative

 - Keep your number when you move.
-You do not need to pay extra fess to disconnect and reconnect your telephone lines.
+You do not need to pay extra fees to disconnect and reconnect your telephone lines.

 VoIP calling is becoming more and more popular in homes around Australia.
 Making it even more attractive is the continual implementation of the National Broadband Network that will allow users around the country to get the most out of their broadband connection.
-VoIP is reliable, full-featured, and cost effective telephony solution.
-Switching to VoIP will offers numerous benefits, including cost savings, features, flexibility and mobility.
+VoIP is a reliable, full-featured, and cost-effective telephony solution.
+Switching to VoIP will offer numerous benefits, including cost savings, features, flexibility and mobility.